jeremybatesDC/jeremybatesDC/idealRole.md

 ### Jeremy Bates, Senior Frontend Engineer

-What I'm looking for in my next position
+What I'm looking for in my next position:

 <hr>